ministryofjustice/hmpps-integration-api/docs/adr/0014-visits-notifications.md

 It is anticipated that in the long run both #1 and #2 will be supported, with option #1 being the HMPPS preferred approach.

+Option 2 also offers the most flexibility for API clients, particularly if option 1 is added later.

 ## Consequences

 * DPS will have to accept whatever visit information is sent, as long as it passes the initial